doylek1/ResGuides-NLTK/background.md

 At the other extreme, you can get very complicated very quickly.
 For example, "understanding" complete human utterances to the extend you can respond to them.

+!!--get an example of a complicated nlp project, preferably a visual and relatable one--!!